garethweaver/public-site-astro/src/content/haikus/join-me.md

 title: Join me
 year: 2021
 ---
-We are a circle
+We are a circle,
-become what you stood against
+become what you stood against,
 'Verseday is a scam'.